HelioCash/gitbook-docs/protocol/bonds-mechanism.md

 ### When can I buy HBOND (Bonds)?

-HBOND can be purchased only on contraction periods, when TWAP of HELIO is below 1.0.
-Every new epoch on contraction periods, HBONDs are issued in the amount of 3% of current HELIO circulating supply, with a max debt amount of 45%.
+HBOND can be purchased only during contraction periods when TWAP of HELIO is below 1.0.
+Every new epoch on contraction periods, HBONDs are issued in the amount of 3% of the current HELIO circulating supply, with a max debt amount of 45%.

-This means that if bonds reach 45% of circulating supply of HELIO, no more bonds will be issued.
+This means that if bonds reach 45% of the circulating supply of HELIO, no more bonds will be issued.

 {% hint style="info" %}
 Note that during a zen epoch (when an epoch ends with a TWAP between 1.0 - 1.01), **no HBOND will be issued, even though the Boardroom does not print.**